-How to Trade Forex Using USDX Chart
+How Do I Trade Forex Using USDX Chart

 The US Dollar Index is a measure of the value of the United States Dollar relative to a basket of foreign currencies.
 It is a mean value of rate fluctuation of USD compared with the six major world currencies JPY, EUR, GBP, CAD, CHF and SEK.

-This weighted value is calculated by factoring in the forex rates of the six major world currencies: the Euro, Japanese Yen, Canadian Dollar, British Pound, Swedish Krona and Swiss Franc.
+This weighted value is calculated by factoring in the rates of the six major world currencies: the Euro, Japanese Yen, Canadian Dollar, British Pound, Swedish Krona and Swiss Franc.
 Started in March 1973 (after the introduction of floating exchange rates system, what is now known as the Forex Market).

 This quote of this index has a base of 100 - the base was the starting point/reference for calculation of the weighted value of the Dollar.